 Word choice isn’t just an ELA concern

-Carol and I discussed how, through word-choice analysis, students can learn how people communicated and conveyed information in a particular historical era.
+Through word-choice analysis, students can learn how people communicated and conveyed information in a particular historical era.
 For example, Lincoln’s Second Inaugural Address includes many Biblical references.
 What does that tell us about his intended audience?
 What does that tell us about Lincoln as a speech writer and speaker?

 How THIS WORKS in a social studies classroom